Design Systems

 Design patterns: Load/close modal pattern behaviour, condensed table design, filter container

-Goal: All the items on the modal contribute to the goal of making, managing and navigating data quick and easy.
-Keeping users on their screens and allowing information-loading through a modal was a unique way to increase task-efficiency (which we tested!)
+Goal: All items in the modal contribute to the goal of making data management and navigation quick and easy.
+Keeping users on their screens and allowing for information loading through a modal was a unique way to increase task efficiency (which we tested!).

 Interface Inventory